About Me

 On a day-to-day basis I engage in the research and development aspects of the business, ensuring the most up to date advice is given to our school and university clients, including identifying outdated biological practices that the general science supply industry and schools carry out as standard in an unnecessary manner.
 Beyond this, I am also responsible for our education and partnerships work - an underlying aspect of the founding of Darwin Biological was the belief in education being the key to creating and fostering a better society and environments.
 As such, since its founding I have looked to engage the likes of the Linnean Society and Royal Entomological Society (RES), along with other learned societies to best capitalise on their work past and present this to schools.
 Benefiting the future of biological sciences and the understanding of natural history and the history thereof, is vital to our ecosystems and combatting the climate crisis.
 As part of this I am now exploring the creation of a free practical biological guide, working with the RES and other partners like the CCAP to provide a free guide, to schools across England and Wales, of different practical biology that can be done in the words of the experts in the field.

-As a result of my work with Darwin Biological I was elected a Fellow of the Linnean Society in 2022 and have since sat on their Audit committee and engaged with Linnean Learning(their learning programme for schools) and also successfully sought associate membership of The Royal Society of Biology in early 2023.
+As a result of my work with Darwin Biological I was elected a Fellow of the Linnean Society in 2022 and have since sat on their Audit committee and engaged with Linnean Learning (their learning programme for schools) and also successfully sought associate membership of The Royal Society of Biology in early 2023.
+At the start of 2026 I was admitted as a Member of the Royal Society of Biology (MRSB).

 On a day-to-day basis I engage in the research and development aspects of the business, ensuring the most up to date advice is given to our school and university clients, including identifying outdated biological practices that the general science supply industry and schools carry out as standard in an unnecessary manner.
 Beyond this, I am also responsible for our education and partnerships work - an underlying aspect of the founding of Darwin Biological was the belief in education being the key to creating and fostering a better society and environments.
 As such, since its founding I have looked to engage the likes of the Linnean Society and Royal Entomological Society (RES), along with other learned societies to best capitalise on their work past and present this to schools.
 Benefiting the future of biological sciences and the understanding of natural history and the history thereof, is vital to our ecosystems and combatting the climate crisis.
 As part of this I am now exploring the creation of a free practical biological guide, working with the RES and other partners like the CCAP to provide a free guide, to schools across England and Wales, of different practical biology that can be done in the words of the experts in the field.

-As a result of my work with Darwin Biological I was elected a Fellow of the Linnean Society in 2022 and have since sat on their Audit committee and engaged with Linnean Learning(their learning programme for schools) and also successfully sought associate membership of The Royal Society of Biology in early 2023.
+As a result of my work with Darwin Biological I was elected a Fellow of the Linnean Society in 2022 and have since sat on their Audit committee and engaged with Linnean Learning (their learning programme for schools) and also successfully sought associate membership of The Royal Society of Biology in early 2023.
+At the start of 2026 I was admitted as a Member of the Royal Society of Biology (MRSB).

 Other Work and Volunteering